 The Countess’s maid.
 Engaged to Figaro and wooed by the Count.

 The Count’s valet.
-Generally affable defender of his fiancée’s honor, but has some ridiculous ideas about women in general.
+Generally affable defender of his fiancée’s honour, but has some ridiculous ideas about women in general.

 The Count’s youthful page who is in love with nearly every woman in the opera, but particularly the Countess.